jsdelivrbot/bootstrap-1pxdeep-theme/README.md

-# Material Design for Bootstrap Style guide
+# 1pxdeep theme for Bootstrap 4

-This is a basic starter style guide for [Material Design for Bootstrap](http://fezvrasta.github.io/bootstrap-material-design/) and [Bootstrap 4](http://v4-alpha.getbootstrap.com/).
+This is a basic starter theme for [1pxdeep](https://github.com/bassjobsen/bootstrap-1pxdeep) relative color design Sass library and [Bootstrap 4](http://v4-alpha.getbootstrap.com/).
 It includes a Sass compiler and a set of nunjucks HTML templates for you. [nunjucks](https://github.com/mozilla/nunjucks) is a powerful templating engine for JavaScript with inheritance, asynchronous control, and more (jinja2 inspired).

 ## Installation